Drexsys/pucvirky-hackathon-2026/README.md

-# To run application you must have to download *docker*
+# To run application you must have to download *docker swarm*

 ## Create network for docker